neerajmohan96/MemoryGame/README.md

 # MemoryGame
-Simple card based memory game using Bootstrap
+Simple card based memory game using Bootstrap and AngularJS